 Standing Advisory Council on Religious Education (SACRE)

-Religious Education is the only compulsory subject which is locally determined and shaped according to local needs.
+Religious Education is the only compulsory subject which is locally determined largely shaped by religious groups.

 Every local authority (LA) is statutorily obliged to appoint a Standing Advisory Council on Religious Education (SACRE).
 SACREs are responsible for advising local authorities on RE and Collective Worship.